fgraciani/connectedbyairm/TO-DO.md

 ### Mapping Viewers

 #### FIXM Mapping Viewer
+  * fix .html for links from fixm to airm
   * Fix page title for index page
   * Fix type links in index page. many link to non existing pages
   * inject FIXM class definition.
 We need to import this from a new source.